JetsonHacksNano/resizeSwapMemory/README.md

 Example usage:<br>
 <blockquote>
 <br>
-$ ./setSwapFileSize -g 4<br>
+$ ./setSwapMemorySize -g 4<br>
 <br></blockquote>

-will set the entire swapfile size to 4GB.
+will set the entire swap memory size to 4GB.

 This will modify the /etc/systemd/nvzramconfig.sh to set the requested memory for the swap file as specified.